 Via Rail operates the inter-regional passenger train service on the Quebec City-Windsor Corridor.
 In addition Amtrak rail connects Ontario with key New York cities including Buffalo, Albany, and New York.
 Ontario Northland provides rail service to destinations as far north as Moosonee near James Bay, connecting them with the south.
 Freight rail is dominated by the founding cross-country CN and CP rail companies, which during the 1990s sold many short rail lines from their vast network to private companies operating mostly in the south.
 Regional Commuter rail is limited to the provincially owned GO Transit, which serves a train/bus network spanning the Golden Horseshoe region, its hub in Toronto.
 The TTC in Toronto operates the province's only subway and streetcar system, one of the busiest in North America.
 Outside of Toronto, the O-Train LRT line operates in Ottawa with ongoing expansion of the current line and proposals for additional lines.

-Lester B. Pearson International Airport is the nation's busiest and the world's 29th busiest, serving as a major Canadian immigratiuon hub, handling over 30 million passengers per year.
+Lester B. Pearson International Airport is the nation's busiest and the world's 17th busiest, serving as a major Canadian Immigration hub, handling over 30 million passengers per year.
 Other important airports include Ottawa International Airport and John C. Munro International Airport in Hamilton, which is an important courier and freight aviation centre.
 Toronto/Pearson and Ottawa/Macdonald-Cartier form two of the three points in Air Canada's Rapidair triangle, Canada's busiest set of air routes (the third point is Montréal-Pierre Elliott Trudeau International Airport).
 WestJet also operates many flights in the triangle.
-A third and new airline, Porter Airlines will be joining in the triangle making Toronto City Centre Airport their hub beginning late 2006 to early 2007.

-Most Ontario cities have regional airports, many of which have scheduled commuter flights from Air Canada Jazz or smaller airlines and charter companies - flights from the larger cities such as Thunder Bay, Sault Ste.
+Most Ontario cities have regional airports, many of which have scheduled commuter flights from Air Canada, Porter, or smaller airlines and charter companies – most flights from the larger cities such as Thunder Bay, Sault Ste.
 Marie, Sudbury, North Bay, Timmins, Windsor, London, and Kingston feed directly into Toronto Pearson.
-Bearskin Airlines also runs flights along the northerly east-west route, connecting Ottawa, North Bay, Sudbury, Sault Ste.
-Marie, and Thunder Bay directly without requiring connections at Toronto Pearson.

 Isolated towns and settlements in the northern areas of the province rely partly or entirely on air service for travel, goods, and even ambulance services, since much of the far northern area of the province cannot be reached by road or rail.

-Currently Ontario is under a Liberal government headed by Premier Dalton McGuinty.
+Currently Ontario is under a Liberal government headed by Premier Kathleen Wynne.